 Drivers are urged to remember that trucks have larger blind spots than passenger cars.
 To tell whether a trucker can see you or not, check if you can see him in the truck’s mirrors.
 If you cannot, you are in the “no-zone” or blind spot and you are at risk because the trucker is not able to see you.

 Drivers should also be sure that they can see the truck’s front in their rear view mirror before pulling over when passing and should avoid ever cutting off a truck because trucks have such large blind spots.

-Contact the Law Offices of James Morris in Buffalo today for a free consultation.
-Call 800-477-9044 or visit www.jamesmorrislaw.com.
+Contact a Buffalo personal injury lawyer at the Law Offices of James Morris at 1-800-477-9040 or visit http://www.jamesmorrislaw.com.
 Attorney advertising.